aurbac/codedeploy-codepipeline-with-laravel/README.md

 4.15\.
 Choose **View instances**.

+Open a new browser tab and browse the Web server by entering the EC2 instance's Public DNS name into the browser.
+The EC2 instance's Public DNS name can be found in the console by reviewing the **Public DNS** name in the description instance.

 ## 5. Create a Service Role for AWS CodeDeploy

 5.1\.
 Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/.